-Electronic devices like DVD Players, tablets and smart phones can be lifesavers on long travel days.
-My family owns our share of these devices and they keep us entertained on the road.
-However, we don't like to use them non-stop to pacify our children on long drives.
-There are several reasons for this.
+Electronic devices can be lifesavers on long travel days.
+They are easy entertainment that can make the miles pass quickly.
+However, we don't like to use screens non-stop on long drives.
+There are several reasons for this:

-First, I find that when my kids play electronic games or watch movies for too long, it makes them grouchy, which makes me grouchy.
-That's no fun and makes the day feel longer.
+- When my kids play electronic games or watch movies nonstop for hours, it often makes them grouchy.
+And that makes me grouchy.

-Second, most of the games listed here are brain builders.
+- Most of the games listed here are brainbuilders.
 They will make the whole family smarter while you have fun together.

-More importantly, road trips are great opportunities for families to connect with each other and experience the world.
-When children (or parents) spend all their time looking at a screen, they miss out on valuable opportunities.
+- Road trips are great opportunities for families to connect with each other.
+When children (or parents) spend all their time looking at a screen, they miss out on valuable relationship-building opportunities.

-Mad Libs are the perfect family road trip activity!
-They are fun, cheap, and kids never grow out of them.
-My teen likes them just as much today as she did five years ago, and now takes the lead by writing in the answers for our family.
+Mad Libs are the BEST family road trip activity!
+They are fun and cheap, and kids never grow out of them.
+My teens like them just as much today as they did ten years ago.

-Even young children can play Mad Libs with a little help.
-My first grader could provide nouns, adjectives and verbs with frequent reminders of what they are.
+Young children can play Mad Libs with a little help.
+My first grader could provide nouns, adjectives, and verbs with a little help.
 My preschooler could give colors and numbers.
-Throw in a bunch of silly adjectives and the occasional bodily fluid and everyone will crack up.
-BONUS: It's educational!
+Throw in a bunch of silly adjectives and the occasional body fluid and everyone will crack up.

 Guess the Animal (20 Questions)

-We use animals because that's what my children like.
-You could use any category – cartoon characters, famous people, dinosaurs… One person chooses an animal and everyone takes turn asking questions.
+We used animals because that's what my young children liked.
+You could use any category – cartoon characters, famous people, dinosaurs… One person chooses an animal and everyone takes turns asking questions.
 You can limit questions to yes/no or not – whatever works for your family.